James Murray Yale: Members

+Other members of the Yale family were merchants as well, such as his brother, Andrew Yale, a manufacturer of ships and barges in Montreal, and another brother, Miles Yale, who owned tanneries close to the city's port.
+Andrew's son was Postmaster, and number of his grandchildren lived in Outremont, Montreal, with one cofounding a Quebec mining company with $150,000 in capital.

+James Murray Yale's nephews included industrialist George Henry Yale of Louiseville, along with Edward J. Yale, a jewelry manufacturer and inventor in Rhode Island, Manhattan, and Chicago, in partnership with banker Frederick A. Ballou of the Rhode Island Hospital Trust.
+A grandnephew, Joseph Yale Blake, was the father-in-law of druggist Kenneth B. Dalby, son of the Mayor of Victoria, William Dalby.

-Arthur Yale was also Secretary-Treasurer and cofounder of Plateau-Mont-Royal (Lorimier and old Rosemont), and one of its landowners.
-He owned the Yale Islands in Saint-Eustache, Quebec on Rivière des Mille Îles, with its Moulin à eau de la Dalle, and would be inherited by his daughter Claire Yale, mother of artist John Yale, and godmother of Dr. Pierre-Paul Yale.
-One of the Yale Islands was on the market in 2015 for 15 million dollars.
+Another grandnephew, Arthur Yale, was magistrate of Côte-des-Neiges in Montreal, cofounder of Plateau-Mount Royal, and one of the largest shareholders of the Provincial Bank of Canada, now the National Bank of Canada.
+His daughter Claire Yale, a socialite, inherited the Yale Islands in Saint-Eustache, Quebec on Rivière des Mille Îles, and became the mother of British artist John Yale, and godmother of Dr. Pierre-Paul Yale.

-His cousin, Mary Victoria Yale (1847), married to Major Commander Francois Xavier Lambert, a merchant-tanner, and one of their son became lieutenant and a daughter married to Mayor Louis A. Fortier, a Justice of the Peace, Physician and Surgeon from Mcgill University.
-Dr. Fortier and Dame Yale became the parents of King's Counsel Jacob Yale Fortier, a wealthy businessman from Montreal.
-On many occasions, they integrated themselves through marriages with French Canadian families.
-James was also a second cousin of Rev. Thomas Yale, Yale College graduate (1765), merchant William Yale, a third cousin of Linus Yale Sr. and Linus Yale Jr. of the Yale Lock Company, and a distant cousin of artist James Carroll Beckwith, president of the Fencers Club of New York and member of the Social Register.
+James Muray Yale's cousin, Mary Victoria Yale (1847), married to Major Commander Francois Xavier Lambert, a merchant-tanner, and one of their son became lieutenant and a daughter married to Mayor Louis A. Fortier, a Justice of the Peace, Physician and Surgeon from Mcgill University.
+They became the parents of King's Counsel Jacob Yale Fortier, a wealthy businessman from Montreal.
+Yale was also a second cousin of Connecticut merchant William Yale, a third cousin of Americans Linus Yale Sr. and Linus Yale Jr. of the Yale Lock Company, and a distant cousin of New York artist James Carroll Beckwith, member of the Social Register.